 5. Use pop up messages for COVID communications

 The COVID-19 pandemic has been challenging for internal communicators.
 There’s a lot of different types of information that companies need to send to employees, from advising about restrictions and lockdowns to reminding people about remote working policies and protocols through to vaccination advice and information about hygiene and safety in the workplace.

-Pop-up messages are a good way to send information about health and safety information, COVID-19 policies, lockdowns, all-clears and other information that you have a duty of care to provide.
+Pop-up messages are a good way to push information about health and safety information, COVID-19 policies, lockdowns, all-clears and other information that you have a duty of care to provide.
 You can also survey your employees using pop-up communications to get valuable feedback on their health and welfare.